udyansachdev1/SmartFood-QA/README.md

 A custom detailed Dashboard was created in cloudwatch to monitor the status of different services and the load balancer, this dashboard can be accessed in the cloudwatch console:
 ![Cloudwatch Dashboard](resources/logs_cw.png)

-Am alrm was set for the response time which when triggered will send a notification to the admin, the trigger is set comparatively at a lower level so that the admins are alerted at an early stage so that they can take necessary action to prevent it from getting worse.
+An alarm was set for the response time which when triggered will send a notification to the admin, the trigger is set comparatively at a lower level so that the admins are alerted at an early stage so that they can take necessary action to prevent it from getting worse.
 ![Alarm](resources/alarm_cw.png)

 ## 5. CI/CD